- Our Work

 Understanding how tight timelines are can help reps determine which leads to address first.
 If a prospect needs to make a purchase within three months, that sale should receive immediate focus.
 Meanwhile, if a prospect is considering options for a purchase they plan to make next year, it’s better to send them some helpful resources and then follow up closer to when they’ll actually be making a decision.

-How to Use BANT During A Sales Call
+How to Use BANT in a Sales Call

 Now that we've gone over the basics of BANT, let's take a more in-depth look at how you can use this sales qualification framework during a sales call.